 A platform is a business model that creates value by facilitating exchanges between two or more interdependent groups, usually consumers and producers.

-Exchange is one of the most fundamental parts of being human.
 Successful platforms facilitate exchanges by reducing transaction costs and/or by enabling externalized innovation.
-As a byproduct, platforms also create ecosystems and leverage their inherent network effects.
 With the advent of connected technology, these ecosystems enable platforms to scale in ways that traditional businesses cannot.

 It’s important to remember that a platform is a business model, not just a piece of technology.
 A lot of people make the mistake of conflating a platform with a mobile app or a website, but a platform isn’t just a piece of software.
 It’s a holistic business model that creates value by bringing together consumers and producers.